Aj163/SummerProjects17/FP-Erlang/Week 6/Assignment 5/Ashwin/README.md

 Currying is the partial application of a function.
 The 4 functions add, subtract, multiply, and divide are curried.
 They accept one parameter and return a function which when given the another parameter performs the operation between the 2 parameters.
+The 2 parameter forms of these are implemented using the curried forms.

 PART 2